Pictured: Boy, 16, fatally stabbed in Bristol by two people wearing masks

 Darrien Williams has been named as the 16-year-old boy who was stabbed to death by two people wearing masks in Bristol.

-Avon and Somerset Police said on Friday that formal identification has not yet taken place but believed the victim to be Darrien.
+Avon and Somerset Police said on Friday that formal identification has not yet taken place but they believed that Darrien was the victim.

 His family has been informed and is being supported by specially-trained family liaison officers.